Auto Law Firm

 How One Buyer Got Hit with a Dealer Over MSRP—And What You Can Do If It Happens to You

-When Rachel walked into the dealership to buy her dream SUV, she thought she’d done everything right.
-She researched the MSRP, printed out the advertised price online, and even called ahead to confirm the vehicle was available.
-However, purchasing vehicles from dealerships can be complex, with legal rights and protections that buyers must be aware of.
+When Rachel walked into the dealership to buy her dream SUV, she thought she had done everything right.
+She researched the MSRP, printed the advertised price, and called ahead to confirm the vehicle was available.

 What Rachel didn’t realize at the time was that she was walking into a classic car markup scam—and she’s not alone.
 These scams target customers purchasing vehicles, exploiting buyers’ trust and sometimes violating consumer protection laws.